Medicines to treat HIV are safe and more effective than ever. The sooner you begin your treatment, the less damage HIV can cause.

 Positive Life Workshop

-The Positive Life Workshop is a peer-led workshop that helps people living with HIV to take medications and see their medical provider regularly.
+The Positive Life Workshop is a peer-led workshop that helps people living with HIV to take medicines and see their medical provider regularly.
 The free, monthly workshops are also available in Spanish.

 To go to a workshop, register by contacting one of the three community-based organizations in NYC where they are held: